 A distributed and digitalised public ledger.
 This is where most cryptocurrencies’ transactions and balances are recorded as sequentialised blocks of verified transactions protected by cryptographical hashes.
 These transactions are immutable.

 In cryptocurrency terminology, trading bots are programmed software which allows the execution of trades on market exchanges without the supervision of a person or entity.

 The opposite of a bear market: this is when prices trend upward.

 A typical mantra, it’s good to buy low and sell high (and avoid the opposite).

-A currency, used as a medium of exchange, which is reliant on cryptographic technology.
+A currency used as a medium of exchange relies on cryptographic technology.

 The technology behind the secure encoding and decoding of cryptocurrencies.
 It’s more fundamental to crypto than the currencies themselves.

 Public-private key cryptography is the norm in exchanges.
 The public key is a publicly known address where cryptocurrencies can be received.
 The private key is known only to the owner of the public address and is used by the owner to access their currency.
 Both public and private keys are information represented as unique strings of numbers and letters.

 A line that assists traders in tracking trends that incorporates price behaviour over time.

 In cryptocurrency terminology, this refers to a change in a cryptocurrency’s protocols.
 The developers of a currency can update its protocol now and then, thus “splitting” the software.
 This results in both hard and soft forks.
 Hard forks create two separate but identical versions of the previous software but are now treated as separate blockchains that change over time.
 Soft forks are simply updates to the underlying software, usually on the software that operates on the blockchain.